BlueDiamond07/Collective_perception/README.md

    200 objects, we should set the quantity of objects to 200 in `boilderplate.argos`:

-   - In order to change the number of objects that should be placed in the environment, the parameter "quantity" in the block of code associated with the object prototype in the `boilerplate.argos` should be changed (e.g., line 285 in `MNS/src/boilerplate/boilerplate.argos`, line 202 in `Pheromone/src/boilerplate/boilerplate.argos`).
+   - In order to change the number of objects that should be placed in the environment, the parameter "quantity" in the block of code associated with the object prototype in `boilerplate.argos` should be changed (e.g., line 285 in `MNS/src/boilerplate/boilerplate.argos`, line 202 in `Pheromone/src/boilerplate/boilerplate.argos`).

    - The output files have been defined under the output attribute of the loop function node in `boilerplate.argos` (e.g., line 66 of